zoeperriard/zoeperriard/README.md

 ### Selected Projects

 - 📊 **HR Attrition Analysis**
-  Data cleaning, exploratory analysis and visualization using Python and Tableau
+  Data cleaning, exploratory analysis and visualization using Excel and Tableau
   → Focus on turnover drivers and HR KPIs

 - 🌐 **Web Analytics Dashboard**